jfraz027/Big-Data/README.md

 # Big-Data
-# Unit 22 Homework: “Alexa, Can You Handle Big Data?”

-## Before You Begin

-1. Create a new repository for this project called `big-data-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the level of challenge that you choose.
-Use folder names corresponding to the challenges: level-1 or level-2.

-4. Download a Google Colab Notebook as a `ipynb` file and add it to this folder.
-This will be the main script to run for analysis.
-Be sure to also add any SQL queries that you used to a `.sql` file and then add it to your repo.

-5. Push the above changes to GitHub or GitLab.

 ## Background

-In this assignment, you will put your ETL skills to the test.
-Many of Amazon's shoppers depend on product reviews to make a purchase.
+Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 They are quite large and can exceed the capacity of local machines.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, data analysis can be very demanding on the average local computer.
-Your first goal for this assignment will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
-The second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.
+The goal is be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.

 This homework assignment contains two levels.
 The second level is optional but highly recommended.